jozu-ai/kitops/docs/src/docs/get-started.md

 * Tagging ModelKits
 * Keeping your registry tidy

-Or, if you want to run an LLM-based ModelKit locally try our [dev mode](./dev-mode.md)
+Or, if you want to run an LLM-based ModelKit locally try our [dev mode](./dev-mode.md).

+Finally, if you're building workflows using Dagger you can use KitOps through our [Daggerverse modules](https://daggerverse.dev/mod/github.com/jozu-ai/daggerverse/kit).

 Thanks for taking some time to play with Kit.
 We'd love to hear what you think.
 Feel free to drop us an [issue in our GitHub repository](https://github.com/jozu-ai/kitops/issues) or join [our Discord server](https://discord.gg/Tapeh8agYy).